 - The applicant completes the digital application and submits through the AZPEP portal.
-The applicant is required to provide basic contact and product information, list applicable APL categories, product literature files, and, if applicable, safety data sheets (SDS). - PEP staff determine whether the application will proceed to evaluation.
-These criteria must all be met: - ADOT must have an APL category for the product type; - The product's use must apply to ADOT's needs as defined by the responsible ADOT group; and - The application must be complete. - If the application has not met the above criteria, staff will withdraw the application from further consideration. - PEP staff will notify the applicant whether the application will proceed to evaluation or if it had to be withdrawn.
+The applicant is required to provide basic contact and product information and list applicable APL categories, product literature files, independent laboratory data, and laboratory certifications-the American Association of State Highway and Transportation Officials' (AASHTO's) Product Evaluation & Audit Solutions (formerly National Transportation Product Evaluation Program (NTPEP)) testing is also acceptable and, if applicable, so are safety data sheets (SDS). - PEP staff will determine whether the application will proceed to evaluation.
+These criteria must all be met: - o ADOT must have an APL category for the product type. - o If the product is already on the APL, then the application must be submitted no earlier than six months before expiring. - o The product's use must apply to ADOT's needs as defined by the responsible ADOT group. - The application must be complete. - If the application has not met these criteria, the PEP staff will withdraw the application from further consideration. - PEP staff will notify the applicant whether the application will proceed to evaluation or if it was withdrawn.
 If the application was withdrawn, staff will state the reasons for withdrawal.
-Withdrawn applications will require reapplication if the applicant desires to have the product considered in the future.
+Withdrawn applications will require reapplication if the applicant desires to have the product considered again in the future.